-Our school will ensure all our files will be available for external scrutiny for example by a regulatory agency or because of a serious case review or audit.
+We will ensure all our files will be available for external scrutiny for example by a regulatory agency or because of a serious case review or audit as required by statutory guidance.

-Why recording is important
+Why recording is important.

 Our staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
 It is often when a chronology of information is pieced together that the level of concern escalates or the whole or wider picture becomes known.
+Our school uses CPOMs